yihanwu1024/yihanwu1024.github.io/README.md

 ## Copyright

-Each blog, except specifically indicated, should be published under [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+All blogs, except specifically indicated, should be published under [Creative Commons CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 Themes, frameworks, renderers, etc. are used under their own license.
 List of such external work: